 Dumplings are one of my favourite Asian foods, great for a snack or as a meal!
 When I learnt to make dumplings, I was surprised how easy they are.
-Folding them is a bit time consuming, but it’s definitely worth the effort.

 Once you’ve made your dumplings, you can either cook them straight away or store them in the freezer to eat later.
 Check out my tip below if your’e going to freeze them.